suno-ai/bark/README.md

 Running Bark requires running >100M parameter transformer models.
 On modern GPUs and PyTorch nightly, Bark can generate audio in roughly realtime.
 On older GPUs, default colab, or CPU, inference time might be 10-100x slower.

-If you don't have new hardware available or if you want to play with bigger versions of our models, you can also sign up for early access to our Studio [here](https://3os84zs17th.typeform.com/suno-studio).
+If you don't have new hardware available or if you want to play with bigger versions of our models, you can also sign up for early access to our model playground [here](https://3os84zs17th.typeform.com/suno-studio).

 ## ⚙️ Details